Pysched/MS3-DM/README.md

 15. Delete - Can a user delete their account - Delete functionality
 16. Navigation Navbar - can a user naviagate the site through full screen navigation at the navbar
 17. Naviagtion Footer - can a user navigate the site through the footer
+18. A user can signup, edit their account details, then edit a listing - previously a bug but now resolved.

+The testing of the site was extensive.
+As described above, I worked through all of those points and tried to break the system where possible, through this expereience I came across a number of bugs, however i have now resolved them.

+For the functionality that is present there are as far as myself testing each case in multible different appraiches no bugs.
+I also got 4 people to test the site using the above criteria and the testing revealed erros that have been resolved.

 ### Responsive and Functional Testing
 - I tested my apps responiveness on different size sizes; Mobile, tablet and Desktop to ensure that the responiveness worked and the site is funcitonal at all sizes.